 Conscious blinking is also important.
 We often blink too little when we look at a screen.
 Natural blinking is too infrequent, and this can potentially result in a torn tear film and temporary dry eyes.
 Getting up from time to time, walking around or taking a short walk outdoors is also useful and helps to relieve the eyes.

 Larger screens have a higher resolution and display more information.
 If the screen is too small, the eye naturally has to focus more.
 In this respect, a large screen with a reasonable refresh rate and thus a larger display of information is softer on the eye.

 In general, this high-energy visible light is said to influence our wake-sleep cycle, mood, and concentration.
 In other words, blue light is a positive and necessary factor – if present in the right dose and at the right time.
 But questions about the potential problems and health risks associated with blue light emitted by artificial light sources are increasing.
 However, there is no risk of acute eye damage – according to current scientific and medical knowledge, illumination intensities are far below known limits from photo-biological risk assessments.
 Nevertheless, other scientific studies show that blue light can have an impact on our visual comfort and wellbeing.
 This includes complaints about a perceived reduction in quality of vision, perception of glare or subjective visual stress.

 Lenses with blue light filters can help.
 For example, the new ZEISS BlueGuard Lenses absorb a certain portion of blue light and provide greater visual comfort while ensuring high lens clarity.

 Thank you very much for the interview.

 It is now easy for those who experience initial discomfort to take a first eye check from home.
-The ZEISS Online Vision Screening delivers initial clues about visual performance and recommends eye care professionals close by.
+The online screening from ZEISS provides initial indications of vision performance and recommends eye care professionals nearby.